Composing dynamic programming tree-decomposition-based algorithms: Applications

 \section{Applications}

-In this section we show how our results may lead to significant simplification when looking for algorithms parameterized by treewidth.
+In this section we show how our results lead to significant simplification when looking for algorithms parameterized by treewidth.
+We first confront our approach against well-known problems, namely \textsc{Vertex Cover} and \textsc{Graph $q$-Coloring}, showing that we obtain comparable running time.
+We then show how this leads to quickly obtain algorithms for exotic problems, $\partition(\mathcal{T},\mathcal{T})$ in our example, for which describing an algorithm in the usual way would have been long and tedious.

-The first application of these results can be applied to \textsc{Vertex Cover} corresponding to $\partition(\mathcal{B}_k,\mathcal{I})$, for some integer $k$.
+\textsc{Vertex Cover}, corresponding to $\partition(\graphs_k,\mathcal{I})$ for some integer $k$, is well known to be solvable in time $2^{\w}\cdot n^{\mathcal{O}(1)}$ when a tree decomposition of width $\w$ of the input graph is given, see for instance~\cite[Theorem 7.9]{CyFoKoLoMaPiPiSa2015}, while, as shown by \cite{ImPaZa2001}, no algorithm running in time $2^{o(\tw)} \cdot n^{\mathcal{O}(1)}$ can solve it unless ETH fails.
 Combining Observation~\ref{obs:indep}, Observation~\ref{obs:boudedgraphs}, and Theorem~\ref{th:partition}, we obtain a dynamic core that solves \textsc{Vertex Cover}.
-Moreover, combined with Theorem~\ref{theorem:DynamicSolvability}, we obtain an algorithm solving \textsc{Vertex Cover} in time $2^{\tw}\cdot n^{\mathcal{O}(1)}$, while it is known that no algorithm running in time $2^{o(\tw)} \cdot n^{\mathcal{O}(1)}$ can solve \textsc{Vertex Cover} unless ETH fails~\cite{ImPaZa2001}.
+Moreover, combined with Theorem~\ref{theorem:DynamicSolvability}, we obtain an algorithm solving \textsc{Vertex Cover} in time $2^{\w}\cdot n^{\mathcal{O}(1)}$ when a tree decomposition of width $\w$ of the input graph is given.

 More generally, deletion problems are problems that attract a lot of attention and that can be considered as coloring problems.
-Indeed, given a graph class $\mathcal{H}$, the \textsc{$\mathcal{H}$-deletion} corresponds to the problem $\partition(\mathcal{B}_k,\mathcal{H})$, for some integer $k$.
-Moreover, we show, in Observation~\ref{obs:boudedgraphs} that \textsc{$\mathcal{B}_p$-recognition}, for some integer $p$, has a polynomial dynamic core.
+Indeed, given a graph class $\mathcal{H}$, the \textsc{$\mathcal{H}$-deletion} corresponds to the problem $\partition(\graphs_k,\mathcal{H})$, for some integer $k$.
+Moreover, we show, in Observation~\ref{obs:boudedgraphs} that \textsc{$\graphs_p$-recognition}, for some integer $p$, has a polynomial dynamic core.
 Combining Observation~\ref{obs:boudedgraphs} with Theorem~\ref{th:partition}, we obtain that if there exists a dynamic core such that recognizing \textsc{$\mathcal{H}$} can be done in time $2^{f(\tw)}\cdot n^{\mathcal{O}(1)}$ for some function $f$, then \textsc{$\mathcal{H}$-deletion} can be solved in time $2^{\mathcal{O}(\tw+f(\tw))}\cdot n^{\mathcal{O}(1)}$.